In this FreeAgent review…

-It’s an affordable and automated piece of online accounting software that is designed to help small businesses and freelancers manage their accounts and tax returns more efficiently, giving you more time to focus on running your business!
+During the research for this FreeAgent review, we found it’s an affordable and automated piece of online accounting software that is designed to help small businesses and freelancers manage their accounts and tax returns more efficiently, giving you more time to focus on running your business!

 Hiring an accountant or bookkeeper to constantly manage your books can be a particularly large expense on your business, something that a lot of small enterprises cannot afford.
 Whilst FreeAgent prices are affordable and come with a host of features, we recommend that you compare accounting software based on your business needs.